bredeson/pfb2019/workshops/NGS/README.md

     samtools view -b -f 3 -F 3852 SRR10178655.sorted.mdup.bam >SRR10178655.sorted.mdup.filtered.bam
     ```

-12. Using the base quality score determined in ~~Step 9~~ (<= typo) *Step 10* as the minimum base quality threshold, call SNPs using the GATK HaplotypeCaller. **NOTE**: using `--java-options '-Xmx1G'` below allows us to increate the maximum amount of memory allocated to GATK to run.
+12. Using the base quality score determined in *Step 10* as the minimum base quality threshold, call SNPs using the GATK HaplotypeCaller. **NOTE**: using `--java-options '-Xmx1G'` below allows us to increate the maximum amount of memory allocated to GATK to run.
 If you ever encounter out-of-memory errors, increase this value (spaces not allowed between `-Xmx` and requested memory size).

     **ANSWER**:
     ```bash